Please take advantage of these supporting resources to supplement your field trip with us!

 Introduce your students to the Billy Frank Jr. Nisqually National Wildlife Refuge with Davy’s Presentation which gives a general overview of the BNNWR and its history.

 The presentation below is specifically for our Eye On Nature field trips.
-If there are any issues with this presentation follow this link: Eye On Nature Presentation 2016
+If there are any issues with this presentation follow this link: Eye On Nature Pre-Trip Presentation 2017.
+Here’s the notes to go with the presentation: Eye On Nature Slide Notes 2017

 Where the River Meets the Sound, an educator’s guide to Nisqually National Wildlife Refuge offers complete information about field trip planning, preparation and pre- and post-field trip activities.
 It has background information about the indoor and trail activities offered while at the Refuge.
 All activities are matched with Washington State Essential Academic Learning Requirements (EALRs).